mcci-catena/docker-iot-dashboard/README.md

 Access to Node-RED and InfluxDB is via special URLs (__base__/node-red/ and __base__/influxdb/, where __base__ is the URL served by the Apache container).
 These URLs are protected via Apache `htpasswd` and `htgroup` file entries.
 These entries are files in the Apache container, and must be manually edited by an administrator.

-The initial administrator's login password for grafana must be initialized prior to starting the very first; it's stored in `grafana/.env`.
-(When you start the grafana container the first time, it creates `grafana.db` in the grafana container, and stores the password at that time.
+The initial administrator's login password for Grafana must be initialized prior to starting the very first; it's stored in `grafana/.env`.
+(When you start the Grafana container the first time, it creates `grafana.db` in the Grafana container, and stores the password at that time.
 If `grafana.db` already exists, the password in `grafana/.env` is ignored.)

 Microsoft Azure, by default, will not open any of the ports to the outside world, so you will need to open port 443 for SSL access to Apache.